One of the most basic forms of computer programming is the use of an assembler.

 *) into the memory area intended for the console.

-and observe the output area
+Assemble, then on Run and observe the output area

 ; write a single asterisk onto the console